Constitution of the Southern Counties Amateur Bands Association

 8. General

-c) this Constitution, the Safeguarding Policy (appendix 1) and Executive Committee Roles & Responsibilities (appendix 2) may only be altered at an AGM or EGM.
+Governance Documents may only be altered at an AGM or EGM.

 9. Dissolution

-The assets of scaba shall be disposed of by the Trustees in order to discharge any liabilities scaba may have incurred.
-Any surplus or deficit shall be divided at the discretion of the trustees.
-All bands in membership of the scaba on the date of notification of the EGM will be considered in the dissolution of the association.
-If the year is less than 16 weeks old, any band in membership for the preceding year, but not for the current year, will be included.
+All bands in full membership of scaba on the date of notification of the EGM will be considered in the dissolution of the association.
+If the year is less than 16 weeks old, any band in full membership for the preceding year, but not for the current year, will be included.

 A Statement of Account shall be provided by the Trustees to all current Members, Vice Presidents and the President of scaba.
+Once dissolution is complete, the duties of the Trustees shall cease.

 Appendices to Constitution:

-Appendix 1: scaba Safeguarding Policy
+1. scaba Safeguarding Policy

-Appendix 2: Roles & Responsibilities of scaba Executive Committee members
+3. Roles & Responsibilities of scaba Executive Committee members

 Roles and Responsibilities of Executive Committee Members